-Ever thought about the value of a lawn?
-You might think that the purpose of a lawn is just to make landscapes more practical and usable or to make them look good and this is true but as you'll discover, lawns contribute much more than that!
+Have you ever thought about the value of a lawn?
+You might think that the purpose of a lawn is just to make landscapes more practical and usable or to make them look good and this is true but as you'll discover, lawns contribute much more than that.

-"As a society we tend to take the benefits of grass for granted," says James B Beard Ph.D., one of America's leading turf experts and the chief scientist at the International Sports Turf Institute.
+"As a society we tend to take the benefits of grass for granted," says James B Beard Ph.D., one of the worlds leading turf experts and the chief scientist at the International Sports Turf Institute.

 Aesthetically, lawns enhance the quality of life, contribute to social harmony and community pride, increase property values and compliment other landscape plants.